autopticio/catalog/README.md

 # Doc

 ## Getting started with programmable assessments
 Autoptic PQL is a functional language for timeseries data analysis.
-Here is a simple example for collecting CPU statistics from AWS Cloudwatch and computing the 99th and 15th percentile for the last hour.
+Here is a simple example with AWS Cloudwatch.
 ```
-//query cloudwatch and get CPU utilization
+//query cloudwatch and get instance CPU utilization for the last hour
 where("$cw_aws")
 .what("CPUUtilization; Average; InstanceId='i-00f8880d7a4d502db'; namespace='AWS/EC2'")
 .when("1h")
         .alias("$where[0].what[0].when[0]").as("ts_cpu")

-//compute the 15th and 99th percentile summary statistics for the last hour
+//compute the 15th and 99th percentile summary statistics
 .percentile("$ts_cpu;0.15;0.99").as("perc_cpu")

 //print the percentile values, and all cpu timeseries data points.